 Spirit and Mission

-In the Second Psalm, the Messiah is identified as the Son of God and the ideal king who is anointed by Yahweh to rule over the nations, the one to whom the “Kings of the Earth” pay homage.
-In the four gospel accounts, he is anointed by the Holy Spirit at his baptism in the Jordan River, equipping him for the proclamation of the “Kingdom of God” to the people of Israel.
-In turn, he grants the Spirit to his disciples, empowering them to announce His Good News and sovereignty to all nations.
+The Messiah is identified in the Second Psalm as the Messianic King destined to reign over the Nations of the Earth.
+In the New Testament, he is anointed by the Holy Spirit at his baptism, equipping him to proclaim the “Kingdom of God” to Israel.
+He gave his disciples the Gift of the Spirit enabling them to announce his message and sovereignty to all nations.

-World Globe - Photo by Greg Rosenke on Unsplash
+Earth globe - Photo by Gaël Gaborel - OrbisTerrae on Unsplash

-In the Old Testament, certain men were endowed temporarily by the Spirit for specific tasks.
+In the Old Testament, the Spirit endowed men temporarily for specific tasks.
 In contrast, the Spirit descended and remained on Jesus.
-He had the fullness of the Spirit and “not by measure,” which was the case with the prophets, kings and priests of old were anointed by God - (John 3:34).
+He had the fullness of the Spirit and “not by measure,” unlike the prophets, kings, and priests of old - (“

-Following his baptism, the Spirit drove Jesus into the wilderness to be tested by the Devil.
-However, where Israel failed during its wilderness sojourn, Jesus overcame the Adversary by submitting to the Word and will of his Father.
-Afterward, he “returned in the power of the Spirit to Galilee” where he began to proclaim the Gospel - (Matthew 4:1, Luke 4:13-14).
+Following his baptism, the Spirit drove Christ into the wilderness to be tested by the Devil.
+However, where Israel failed during its wilderness sojourn, Jesus overcame the Adversary by submitting to the will of his Father.
+Afterward, he “returned in the power of the Spirit and began preaching the Gospel in “Galilee of the Nations” - (Matthew 4:1, Luke 4:13-14).

 Jesus attributed his miracles to the Spirit of God, not to any inherent superhuman power that he possessed.
-When he was accused of exorcising demons by the power of Satan, he retorted, “But if I, by the Spirit of God, cast out demons…” If the Spirit of God was manifesting among men in his words and supernatural deeds, “then is the Kingdom of God come upon you.”
+When accused of exorcising demons by the power of Satan, he retorted, “But if I, by the Spirit of God, cast out demons…” If the Spirit of God was manifesting in his words and deeds, “then the Kingdom of God has come upon you.”

 • (Acts 10:38) - “How God anointed him with Holy Spirit and with power, who went about doing good and healing all that were oppressed by the adversary, because God, was with him.

-• Whenever the Advocate shall come, whom I will send to you from the Father, even the Spirit of truth, which from the Father comes forth.
+• Whenever the Advocate comes, whom I will send to you from the Father, even the Spirit of truth, which from the Father comes forth.
 He will bear witness concerning me” - (John 15:26).

-After his ascension, Jesus “sent the Promise of his Father upon” his disciples to empower them to preach the Good News of salvation and his reign.
-The mission of proclaiming the Gospel to the nations is part and parcel of how the Spirit “bears witness” to the Son of God.
+After his Ascension, Jesus “sent the Promise of his Father upon” his disciples to empower them to preach the Good News of salvation and his reign.
+This mission to the Nations was part and parcel of how the Spirit “bore witness” to the Son of God.

-Just as the Spirit set the Son apart to declare the “Kingdom of God” to Israel, so the Gift of the Spirit empowers and sets his disciples apart to preach the Gospel to “all the nations of the Earth.”
-Since his ascension, this has remained the paramount task of his Assembly, the “Body of Christ,” but they cannot execute it without the presence and guidance of the Spirit.
+Just as the Spirit separated and empowered the Son to declare the “Kingdom of God” to Israel, the Gift of the Spirit equipped his disciples to preach the Gospel to “all the Nations.”

 • One Spirit, One People - (By his death and resurrection, Jesus formed one covenant community - One New Man - based on faith in him – Ephesians 2:11-22)